wp-plugins/ewww-image-optimizer/readme.txt

 = How are PNGs optimized? =

-There are two parts (and both are optional - you can run either or both).
-First, using the command *pngout-static -s2 original-file*.
-Second, by using the command *optipng -o2 original-file*.
+There are three parts (and all are optional).
+First, using the command *pngquant original-file*, then using the commands *pngout-static -s2 original-file* and *optipng -o2 original-file*.
 You can adjust the optimization levels for both tools on the settings page.
-Optipng is a derivative of pngcrush, which is another widely used png optimization utility.
+Optipng is an automated derivative of pngcrush, which is another widely used png optimization utility.

 = How are GIFs optimized? =